MooersLab/MooersLab/README.md

 Once the initial draft has been composed verbally, it is easier to redo it with better word choices after I reach my office.

 Of course, generative writing is a small part of writing.
-Rewriting, data analysis, figure-making, reading the literature, and managing co-author input take up the bulk of the time.
+Rewriting, data analysis, figure-making, reading the literature, and managing co-author input takes up most of the time.
 You can attempt rewrites of small part of a manuscript before a commute by re-reading the part in question immediately before the commute.
 This sounds boring, but exciting new ideas often emerge during this exercise.